Hi, I'm now 60 years old, married and live in Clearwater, Florida.

 Every single night was hell for me.
 I spent way too many evenings in hospital emergency rooms because my asthma was completely out of control.
 The many doctors I went to ALL DIAGNOSED ME AS HAVING ASTHMA, but none of them could provide me with more than temporary relief at best.
 I remember once getting the maximum number of adrenaline shots in an hospital emergency room and the doctor being amazed that my lungs were still congested and wheezy.
 And those shots HURT !!!!

-The only relief I ever had was when I took a "dose pack" of steroids.
+The only true relief I had was when I took a "dose pack" of steroids.
 I didn't use them much being fearful of the side effects of steroids.
 At night there were air cleaners in our bedroom, a humidifier by the bedside, special electronic air cleaners on our furnace, and a breathing machine with a bunch of tubes at our bedside (one that delivers misted medicine).
 In essence, our bedroom looked like a hospital ward.
-Despite all the gizmos, I still could not breathe clear during the night and would cough so severely that my neighbors would hear me hacking and coughing, even when all the windows were closed.
+Despite all the gizmos, I still could not breathe clear during the night and would cough so severely that neighbors would hear me hacking and coughing, even with the windows closed.
 I occasionally heard co-workers joking "Jim's coughing up another piece of his lung".
-It was a constant struggle and I felt sorry for my poor wife who had to listen to the coughing throughout the night.
+It was a constant struggle and I felt sorry for my poor wife who had to listen to all the coughing throughout the night.

 Since my body wasn't receiving proper amounts of oxygen, many other